tikv/website/content/blog/monthly-october-2019.md

 * ["Generate flamegraph at runtime"](https://github.com/tikv/tikv/pull/5697) by [@YangKeao] introduces a new HTTP interface to get flamegraphs from TiKV at runtime.
 * ["Coprocessor: v2 row format for decode"](https://github.com/tikv/tikv/pull/5725) by [@niedhui] furthers the implementation of the v2 row format.
 * ["txn: protect primary locks of pessimistic transactions from being collapsed"](https://github.com/tikv/tikv/pull/5575) by [@sticnarf] adds some additional safety to pessimistic locks.
-* ["Improve Coprocessor Table Lookup Performance"](https://github.com/tikv/tikv/pull/5682) by [@breeswish] introduces a new interface on the MVCC level which can reuse cursors when keys in ascending order, improving lookup performance.
+* ["Improve Coprocessor Table Lookup Performance"](https://github.com/tikv/tikv/pull/5682) by [@breeswish] introduces a new interface on the MVCC level which can reuse cursors when keys are in ascending order, improving lookup performance.
 * ["util: compare raw and encoded keys without explicit decoding"](https://github.com/tikv/tikv/pull/5613) by [@sticnarf] allows TiKV to determine if an encoded and raw format refer to the same key without needing to encode or decode.

 ## Notable issues